Skip to main content

 The Hormonal Axis and Insulin Sensitivity

-The is a web of interconnected pathways, and insulin sensitivity is influenced by a host of other hormones.
+The endocrine system is a web of interconnected pathways, and insulin sensitivity is influenced by a host of other hormones.
 For men, testosterone plays a role in maintaining lean muscle mass and promoting healthy fat distribution, both of which are beneficial for insulin sensitivity.
 In women, the fluctuations of estrogen and progesterone during the perimenopausal and post-menopausal periods can impact insulin resistance.
 Hormonal optimization protocols, when clinically indicated, can support the improvements in insulin sensitivity achieved through lifestyle changes.

 The table below outlines the general timeline for improvements in insulin sensitivity with consistent lifestyle modifications: